fanc uses subcommands to run all of its analyses. The

 or to set logging and notification parameters that affect all subcommands.

-usage: fanc <command> [options] -- Matrix generation -- auto Automatically process an entire Hi-C data set map Map reads in a FASTQ file to a reference genome pairs Process and filter read pairs hic Process, filter, and correct Hic files -- Matrix analysis -- cis-trans Calculate cis/trans ratio of this Hi-C object expected Calculate Hi-C expected values (distance decay) pca Do a PCA on multiple Hi-C objects compartments Calculate AB compartment matrix insulation Calculate insulation scores for Hic object directionality Calculate directionality index for Hic object boundaries Determine domain boundaries compare Create pairwise comparisons of Hi-C comparison maps loops Call loops in a Hic object using FAN-C implementation of HICCUPS aggregate Make aggregate plots with FAN-C -- Other helpers -- fragments In-silico genome digestion sort-sam Convenience function to sort a SAM file by name from-juicer Import a Hi-C object from juicer (Aiden lab) from-txt Import a Hi-C object from a sparse matrix txt format from-cooler Convert a Cooler ( to-cooler Convert a Hic file into cooler format to-juicer Convert a ReadPairs file to Juicer dump Dump Hic file to txt file(s) overlap-peaks Overlap peaks from multiple samples subset Create a new Hic object by subsetting stats Get statistics on number of reads used at each step of a pipeline write-config Write default config file to specified location downsample Downsample contacts from a Hic object upgrade Upgrade objects from old FAN-C versions
+usage: fanc <command> [options] -- Matrix generation -- auto Automatically process an entire Hi-C data set map Map reads in a FASTQ file to a reference genome pairs Process and filter read pairs hic Process, filter, and correct Hic files -- Matrix analysis -- cis-trans Calculate cis/trans ratio of this Hi-C object expected Calculate Hi-C expected values (distance decay) pca Do a PCA on multiple Hi-C objects compartments Calculate AB compartment matrix insulation Calculate insulation scores for Hic object directionality Calculate directionality index for Hic object boundaries Determine domain boundaries compare Create pairwise comparisons of Hi-C comparison maps loops Call loops in a Hic object using FAN-C implementation of HICCUPS aggregate Make aggregate plots with FAN-C -- Other helpers -- fragments In-silico genome digestion sort-sam Convenience function to sort a SAM file by name from-txt Import a Hi-C object from a sparse matrix txt format to-fanc Convert a matrix file (Cooler, Juicer) file to FAN-C format to-cooler Convert a binned Hic file into cooler format to-juicer Convert a ReadPairs file to Juicer dump Dump Hic file to txt file(s) overlap-peaks Overlap peaks from multiple samples write-config Write default config file to specified location downsample Downsample contacts from a Hic object upgrade Upgrade objects from old FAN-C versions -- Deprecated -- from-juicer [deprecated] Convert Juicer Hi-C file to FAN-C format from-cooler [deprecated] Convert a Cooler file to FAN-C format stats [deprecated] Get statistics on FAN-C pipeline steps subset [deprecated] Create a new Hic object by subsetting

 |command||Subcommand to run|